-- Local people will support the project activities. - The main issue arising from the consultation is that the people of this area suffering due to poor road condition.
-They cannot easily move to the school, hospital, and their working place from their dwelling places.
-People will be benefitted who are residing alongside the road of area if the project will undertake.. - The area is dominating business area, about 70% area depends on business and the rest on service and cultivations. - During construction period short term community activities will be affected. - No resettlement and land acquisition required for due to the project, only compensation need for the unauthorized shop and residence. - There is no protected area in and around the project area. - The project will never impact on natural water body and not contaminate the soil resources. - It assured by the participant, that they will welcome the project, and will support/cooperate in all stages of the project works.
+- Local people will support the project activities. - The main issue arising from the consultation is that the people of this area suffering huge traffic congestion due to movement of heavy container truck.
+They cannot easily move to the school, hospital, and their working place from their due to congestion.
+Peoples will be benefitted who are residing alongside the road of area if the project will undertake..

+- The area is dominating business area about 70% are depends on business and the rest service and cultivations. - During construction period short term community activities will be affected. - No resettlement and land acquisition required for due to the project, only compensation need for the unauthorized shop and residence. - There is no protected area in and around the project area. - The project will never impact on natural water body and not contaminate the soil resources. - The NGOs within the areas are: ASA, BRAC, Grameen Bank, Karitas, MSS, ODC, UPPR, JIZ, Gonosasto, etc. - It assured by the participant, that they will welcome the project, and will support/cooperate in all stages of the project works.